klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 PHP mainly serialize/deserialize data using `serialize` and `unserialize` functions.
 These two functions are not vulnerable themselves, so we'll need to study which objects are handled by these functions, in order to know if an exploitable condition exists.

 Before going further, it's better to introduce PHP Magic Methods.
-In PHP Magic methods are merely functions in PHP API to be used in Object-Oriented PHP, which are automatically called if certain conditions are met.
+In PHP, Magic methods are merely functions of the standard API to be used in Object-Oriented PHP.
+The interesting things of this methods is that they are automatically called if certain conditions are met.
 The most known magic methods are:

 * `__construct()` PHP class constructor, if implemented within a class, it is automatically called upon object creation
 * `__destruct()` PHP class destructor, if implemented within a class, it is automatically called when references to the object are removed from memory